 In the case of non-corporate joint venture structures, the basic objectives of any formal arrangement between the participants will be substantially similar to that of a shareholders' agreement.
-The Provided upon request only arrangement generally reflects, where appropriate, the absence of a separate legal vehicle and the fact that the joint venture may relate to a project of finite duration.
+The arrangement generally reflects, where appropriate, the absence of a separate legal vehicle and the fact that the joint venture may relate to a project of finite duration.